-Incidents of modern slavery within our supply chain: We are committed to capture any reported incidents of modern slavery within Herbert Smith Freehills as well as within our supply base and prioritise investigation and remediation processes as appropriate.
+- Incidents of modern slavery within our supply chain: We are committed to capture any reported incidents of modern slavery within Herbert Smith Freehills as well as within our supply base and prioritise investigation and remediation processes as appropriate. - Training & awareness of modern slavery risks internally: We monitor the number of people who have completed internal training on modern slavery and continue to issue this training to new members of our procurement team and individuals within the firm who are involved in sourcing and supplier management activities.
+During the last twelve months, 73 of our staff, made up of members of our procurement team and individuals within the firm practice who are involved in sourcing and supplier management activities, completed specific training on preventing modern slavery and human trafficking.

-- Training & awareness of modern slavery risks internally: We monitor the number of people who have completed internal training on modern slavery and continue to issue this training to new members of our procurement team and individuals within the firm who are involved in sourcing and supplier management activities.
-During the last twelve months, 119 of our staff, made up of members of our procurement team and individuals within the firm practice who are involved in sourcing and supplier management activities, completed specific training on preventing modern slavery and human trafficking. - Internal & external review: We review our policies and processes with regards to modern slavery on a regular basis, and these are also subject to internal audits.
-This year our Internal Audit team audited our processes and internal controls in place to mitigate risks related to modern slavery and human trafficking, and produced a set of findings and observations to improve our approach.
-We have articulated a set of actions to address these findings in the coming months.
+• Internal & external review: We review our policies and processes with regards to modern slavery on a regular basis, and these are also subject to internal audits.
+Last year our Internal Audit team audited our processes and internal controls to mitigate risks related to modern slavery and human trafficking and produced a set of findings and observations to improve our approach.
+We have continued to address these findings over the last few months.
 We also engage externally to understand latest best practices and data with regards to modern slavery.